NFTs

 Today, with NFT pieces the art universe has taken the upheaval launched by the Impressionists and has catapulted it somehow into a black hole.
 Not in the sense of down a hole never to be seen again, but rather, down a hole where there the laws of everything seem to get lost.
 Tangible?
 Probably not.
 Evocative?
 Maybe, maybe not.
 Visible.
 Perhaps.
 Measurable?
 Not necessarily.
 Original?
 Pffftt.
 Real?
 Great question.

-Who knows where this untamed frontier will lead?
+Where will this untamed frontier that Satoshi Nakamoto sparked lead?
 Who knows?
-I just wonder how much Bouguereau there will be there…
+I just wonder how much Bouguereau we'll find there...

 vince@vincecoynerart.com